What is the Hill Country Ride for AIDS?

-Our annual Kick Off Party officially begins the Ride season and takes place Thursday, January 26th at 7:00pm at the beautiful Fair Market.
+Our annual Kick Off Party officially begins the Ride season and takes place Thursday, January 24th at 7:00pm.
 It is an opportunity for the Ride community to come together and celebrate the accomplishments of the past year along with an infusion of excitement and vigor for the new Ride season set to begin!
 Bring your pom-poms!

 What and when is the Cocoa Social?